John Archer (footballer, born 1941)

-John "Dan" Archer (18 June 1941 – 12 December 2021) was an English former footballer who played as a midfielder and inside forward for five professional teams.
+John Archer (18 June 1941 – 12 December 2021) was an English footballer who played as a midfielder and inside forward for five professional teams.

-He began his career with Port Vale in July 1958, before moving on to Bournemouth & Boscombe Athletic in May 1961.
-Five years later he signed with Crewe Alexandra for a £3,000 fee.
-He helped the club to win promotion out of the Fourth Division in 1967–68, but was sold on to Huddersfield Town for £8,000 in January 1968.
+He began his career with Port Vale in July 1958 before moving on to Bournemouth & Boscombe Athletic in May 1961.
+Five years later, he signed with Crewe Alexandra for a £3,000 fee.
+He helped the club to win promotion out of the Fourth Division in 1967–68.
+He was sold to Huddersfield Town for £8,000 in January 1968.
 He then signed with Chesterfield for a £1,000 fee in May 1969, and captained the club to the Fourth Division title in 1969–70.
 He later played for Sandbach Ramblers, Congleton Town and Nantwich Town, and scouted for Chesterfield.

 Career

 Port Vale

 Archer graduated through the Port Vale junior squad to sign as a professional in July 1958.
 He made his Third Division debut in the 1959–60 campaign under manager Norman Low.
 He scored twice against Wrexham in a 3–1 victory at Vale Park on 16 April 1960, finishing the campaign with three goals in six games.
-However, he featured just four times on 1960–61, and was moved on to league rivals Bournemouth & Boscombe Athletic on a free transfer in May 1961, then managed by Bill McGarry.
+However, he featured just four times on 1960–61 and was moved on to league rivals Bournemouth & Boscombe Athletic on a free transfer in May 1961, then managed by Bill McGarry.

 Bournemouth & Boscombe Athletic

 He scored two goals on his club debut.
-Bournemouth were pushing promotion, and finished in third place, three points short of promotion in 1961–62.
-They finished in fifth place in 1962–63, six points short of their target.
+Bournemouth were pushing promotion and finished in third place, three points short of promotion in 1961–62.
+They finished fifth place in 1962–63, six points short of their target.
 A fourth-place finish followed in 1963–64, four points shy of promotion.
 They then dropped to eleventh place in 1964–65 under Reg Flewin.
 Archer left the club following a further slip down the table in 1965–66 under Freddie Cox's stewardship.
-He scored 37 goals in 139 league games during his time on the south coast.
+He scored 37 goals in 139 league games on the south coast.